 Leaf Blower laws.

 A growing number of municipalities in Westchester have strict regulations or outright bans on the use of gas powered leaf blowers.
 This is to minimize noise, protect soil health and air quality, and reduce emissions.
 Irvington has a schedule, required permits and a ban coming in 2023.
-See guidance for landscapers below.
+See more on our Leaf Blower page here.

 Three are many solutions to yard waste which will benefit the soil and ecosystem.
 The following descriptions are taken from the Recycle More Wisconsin website.